The Aldeyjarfoss waterfall is a wonderful off the beaten path experience in North Iceland.

-The Aldeyjarfoss Waterfall is a wonderful off the beaten path experience in North Iceland: a 2h detour from Godafoss to alien-looking landscapes with strangely shaped basalt columns and a 20 m high waterfall with glacier waters.
+This detour from Godafoss takes you to alien-looking landscapes with strangely shaped basalt columns and a 20m high waterfall.

 This article contains affiliate links (Disclosure page).
 If you purchase using my link, I get a commission at no extra cost to you.